 Arguably, more importantly, is The Knowledge.
 The milder weather has brought us all out of a slumber, and this morning the shop was busy.
 There was plenty of chatter and advice flying about, especially where the choice of seed potato was concerned.

 After buying some potting compost, I picked up a few freebie surplus pots that were left by a plotholder.
 I was well happy with this, as I’m in need of more pots for the coming sowing season.

 Best of all though, I picked up a dalek compost bin, left outside the shed with a Free to a Good Home sign.
 Gold dust.

-The little patch of grass by the exit is veritable feast of giveaways, previously including excess plants, tools, produce and now a compost bin.
+The little patch of grass by the exit is a veritable feast of giveaways, previously including excess plants, tools, produce, and now a compost bin.
 I talk regularly on Real Men Sow about nabbing free items, but there is no one more generous than the allotment community.
 I miss that kindness.

-Sneaking a Peak at My Old Plot
+Sneaking a Peek at My Old Plot

 Whilst I was there, I couldn’t resist a sneak at my old allotment.
 Although the new tenant wasn’t at the plot, they’ve obviously been busy, as beds have been dug over and a pallet composting area built.
 I felt really content that my plot is getting worked, and the TLC that it deserves.
 I hope the new tenant enjoys the plot as much as I did.

 Best of all, I caught up with some of the friends I’d made during my time as a plotholder.
-It was great to see them, and chat about their current plot beefs, and their plans for this season.
+It was great to see them and chat about their current plot beefs, and their plans for this season.
 At this point, I felt a pang of regret when I realised that I’d be missing out on the developments.